cloud4rpi/cloud4rpi-raspberrypi-python/README.md

     ```sh
     sudo python control.py
     ```
-8. Notice that the [device](https://cloud4rpi.io/devices) went online and starts sending data.
+8. Notice that the [device](https://cloud4rpi.io/devices) went online and started sending data.
 9. Go to the [Control Panels](https://cloud4rpi.io/control-panels/) page and add a new control panel.
 10. Add a new **Gauge** widget and bind it to the `CPU Temp` variable.
 10. Add a new **Switch** widget and bind it to the `LED On` variable.